The 6 Best Countries to Incorporate a Company for Your Online Business

 Bank Account Opening: Easy

-Singapore is one of the main financial centres in Southeast Asia.
-It's rich in cash and financial services and online trading companies can find the right audience to grow their business.
+Singapore is one of the major financial centres in Southeast Asia.
+It's rich in cash and financial services.
+Online trading companies can find the right audience to grow their business.

-Singapore is also a great place for e-commerce and web platforms that can attract the attention of the local venture capitalists looking for tech startups.
+Singapore is also an ideal incorporation place for e-commerce and web platforms that can attract the attention of local venture capitalists looking for tech startups.

-The corporate tax rate is 17%, but certain businesses can benefit from a partial tax exemption, a three-year startup tax exemption or other tax incentives.
+The corporate tax rate is 17%, but certain businesses can benefit from a partial or three-year startup tax exemption or other tax incentives.

 Foreigners can't self-register their company but have to appoint an agent.
-Costs for setting up and run a PLC in Singapore can be high going up to US$2,500.
+Costs for setting up and running a PLC in Singapore can be high, going up to US$2,500.
 But you can also find consulting companies that offer Singapore incorporation packages at a promo price.

 Entity Type: Company